mndillon/toki-pona-nanpa-linja-n/README.md

 - Contains **k**, which no digit word has
 - Does not end in **-n** signalling more of the number to follow
 - Meaning evokes “division”
-- Can use **kipisi ala** for multiply without getting confused with divide by zero

 ### ike
 - Contains **k**, which no digit word has